vojtechkral/bard/doc/book/songs.md

 ### Other Markdown Elements

+These rich text Markdown elements are supported:

+- Italics,
+- bold text, and
+- hyperlinks.

-These rich text Markdown elements such as, italics, bold text, and hyperlinks are recognized, however, they are only supported in paragraph text, not in other elements such as headings.
+However, these are only supported in paragraph text, not in other elements such as headings.

 These additional block Markdown elements are supported: